Penicillin-allergic patients: Use of cephalosporins, carbapenems, and monobactams

 Penicillin allergy is reported by up to 10 percent of people.
 A common clinical question is whether these individuals can safely receive structurally-related antibiotics, such as cephalosporins, carbapenems, and monobactams.

 This topic will discuss cross-reactivity between penicillins and structurally-related antibiotics in patients with type I, immunoglobulin E (IgE)-mediated allergy to penicillins.
 Penicillin allergy, skin testing, graded challenge (test dosing), and desensitization are reviewed separately.
-(See "Allergy to penicillins" and "Penicillin skin testing".)
+(See "Penicillin allergy: Immediate reactions" and "Penicillin skin testing".)

 ●A beta-lactam structure is also found in cephalosporins, carbapenems, and monobactams (figure 1).